Earthquakes on May 17, 2026

 35.0 km-III-✓ ReviewedUSGS →

-Reports of a magnitude 3.6 earthquake 117 km WSW of Adak, Alaska came in on May 17, 2026 at 22:54 UTC.
-Maximum shaking intensity peaked at MMI 3.2 (light).
-This was a shallow crustal earthquake, focused at 35.0 km depth.
-The epicenter is at 51.412°, -178.160°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+This magnitude 3.6 event was detected 114 km WSW of Adak, Alaska on May 17, 2026, with origin time 22:54 UTC.
+On the Modified Mercalli scale, shaking reached 3.2 — considered light.
+The event originated approximately 35.0 km below the surface, classifying it as shallow crustal.
+Geolocation places the event at 51.487°N, -178.161°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.6 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-17 22:53:42 UTC